-Snap loses users for the first time, beats on revenue
+Snap loses daily users, beats on revenue as Saudi prince takes stake

 Snap lost about 1 million users in each of its three geographic reporting regions: North America, Europe and rest of world.

 Its revenue was $262 million in the second quarter, beating the average estimate of $250.43 million, as average revenue per user surged to $1.40 from $1.05 a year ago.

-The company has been working to convince big advertisers to spend more of their budgets on Snapchat ads and reach the app’s base of mainly 18-34-year-old users, but companies have largely considered the spending experimental.
+Snap lost $353 million in the quarter, or 27 cents per share.

 Snapchat is popular for private messaging, but most of the ads Snap sells accompany videos that are shared with a wider audience.
 The redesign meant to put more of the public content front and center sparked user backlash earlier this year.